 If Pantera had their way their debut album would no doubt have been Cowboys from Hell.
-Their 1990 breakthrough first introduced the four-piece to the mainstream metal community and helped to usher in a new type of music as the hair metal scene of the 1980s had slowly begun to die out and grunge was yet to dominate the world.
+Their 1990 breakthrough first introduced the four-piece to the mainstream metal community and helped to usher in a new type of music as the hair metal scene of the eighties had slowly begun to die out and grunge was yet to dominate the world.
 But Pantera themselves had been a part of that same genre, rubbing shoulders with the likes of Dokken and Stryper during their early days, despite the melodies often having more in common with Judas Priest than Ratt.

 Yet during this era Pantera would also perm their long hair and wear tight leather, an image that other acts like Vixen and Lita Ford had also adopted.
-The 1980s was, after all, a flamboyant and extravagant decade and public tastes leaned towards men in makeup and spandex.
+The eighties was, after all, a flamboyant and extravagant decade and public tastes leaned towards men in makeup and spandex.
 Even other emerging metal acts like Sepultura boasted a similar image to Pantera during their rise to stardom but as the so-called hair metal genre became a victim of its own success metal fans were ready for something new and exciting.

 Pantera had first come together in 1981 as a group of high school students who desperately wanted to emulate their heroes; KISS, Van Halen and Iron Maiden.
 The initial line-up consisted of Terry Glaze and Darrell Abbott on guitar, his older brother Vinnie Paul on drums, Tommy Bradford on bass and Donny Hart on vocals, yet within a year they had been reduced to a four-piece, with Glaze replacing Hart as the frontman and bass being filled by Rex Brown.
 The Abbott brothers had been raised in a music-orientated household due to their father, Jerry, who had strong associations with the country scene.